 The growth of collective investment trusts (CITs) in defined contribution (DC) plans shows no signs of stopping.

-According to a 2021 Callan survey, 78% of plan sponsors offered CITs as part of their fund options, a 44% increase since 2011.
-The same survey found that mutual fund options dropped 10 percent, to 85%.1
+According to a 2023 Callan survey, 84% of plan sponsors offered CITs as part of their fund options, a 36% increase since 2012.
+The same survey found that mutual fund options dropped by about 13 percentage points, while the use of CITs rose by more than 30 percentage points.1

-Much of that growth has been fueled by CITs gaining ground as a vehicle in target date funds, which themselves are increasing in popularity.
-According to Morningstar, assets in target date funds jumped from $2.3 trillion in 2020 to $2.8 trillion in 2021.2
+Much of that growth has been fueled by CITs gaining ground as a vehicle in target date funds in recent years.
+According to Morningstar, CITs are responsible for 47% of assets in target date strategies, seeing a 10-percentage market share jump in the five years since 2018 and a 2-percentage point increase since 2021.2

-These numbers are set to grow, spurred on by the SECURE (Setting Up Every Community for Enhancement) 2.0 Act, passed in December 2022, which broadens employees’ access to employers’ retirement programs through measures including the requirement of automatic enrollment of participants and the creation of new guidelines for the benchmarking of target date funds as they grow in usage.3
+In December 2022, the SECURE (Setting Up Every Community for Enhancement) 2.0 Act was passed, broadening employees’ access to employers’ retirement programs through measures including the requirement of automatic enrollment of participants and the creation of new guidelines for the benchmarking of target date funds as they grow in usage.1

-“Secure 2.0 is partially aimed at increasing the number of workers covered by their employers’ retirement plans,” says Ryan Burns, Head of Global Fund Services, Americas at Northern Trust.
-“As the legislation takes effect, plan sponsors will want to be sure they offer vehicles that are flexible, cost effective, and efficient.
+“SECURE 2.0 was important legislation for the defined contribution market,” said Ryan Burns, Head of Global Fund Services, Americas at Northern Trust.
+“As the provisions take effect, plan sponsors will want to be sure they offer vehicles that are flexible, cost effective, and efficient.
 CITs tick each of these boxes.”

 What makes CITs an attractive option for DC plans?
 For one, CITs allow plan sponsors to prudently package up and offer investment strategies covering a broad and growing range of asset classes, including certain alternatives, derivatives, bank debt, and some use of exchange-traded funds (ETFs).
 This ultimately can lead to more investment diversity and, it is hoped, potential returns, a key draw in an environment where plan sponsors are increasingly seeking to incorporate investments such as alternatives into their plans.